arbotics-llc/databot_ESP32/README.md

 for guidance and open source code that helped make databot possible.
 - Adafruit.com - a champion for electronics education and another major resource that helped databot come to fruition.
-- Google and their Making and Science Initiative for the build and release of Science Journal, a remarkably user friendly app that makes real science and real data more approachable for teachers and students.
+- Dr. Sebastian Staacks and RWTH Aaachen University for the remarkable contribution of Phyphox to the global science education community.
 - And Many others who contributed code to the Arduino ecosystem.